tnorthey/normal-mode-displacer/README.md

 ### Usage

 First run a Gaussian (g09) calculation with "freq=hpmodes".
 Then create the file 'normalmodes.txt' from the frequencies section of the .log file.
-And make sure 'equilibrium.xyz' is the optimised geometry from the same .log file.
+Make sure 'equilibrium.xyz' is the starting geometry you want (probably the optimised geometry from the same .log file, but it doesn't have to be).
 An example calculation for water (input file and resulting log file) are in the g09 directory.

 To begin creating new geometries from this, open `variables.py':